GabrielMoreau/winsoft-main/README.md

 The `Makefile` will fetch the settings from a file in this folder.
 There is an example file in the package in which a setting is needed.

-To find out which parameters you can adapt to your site, the `common` folder, whose main file is `global.mk`, lists these parameters with default values (which don't always work).
+To find out which parameters you can adapt to your site, the `_common` folder, whose main file is `conf.mk`, lists these parameters with default values (which don't always work).

 ## How it works